gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 Words can refer to more than the examples, and be used in more ways than appear in the exercises.
 Be experimental, try many things as you learn!

+If an exercise spoiler has **bold text**, there's more than just a translation under it.
+Check for more info!

 Lastly, if you ever see a spoiler starting with "a note", it is not necessary to read.
 But it might still be helpful!

 <!-- ## Exercises -->